Skip to main content

 Core courses—coupled with electives and the field-based practicum—provide you with a strong foundation in education research and data analysis, with a focus on practical applications.

-The program typically takes two years to complete for those who attend full time.
 Most IEPM courses meet in late afternoon and evening, allowing you to pursue part-time employment either on or off campus.

 The master’s degree in International Education Policy and Management requires you to complete 36 credit hours consisting of 12 hours of the IEPM core, 6 hours of methodology, 3 hours of career and practicum portfolio, and 15 hours of elective courses selected with the guidance of your faculty advisor.